Social Investment Fund FAQs

 Cohorts may change in future funding rounds.

-How many organisations will be successful in Round One?
+How many organisations will be successful in Round Two?

 The exact number of organisations funded in this round will depend on the proposals received.
-The Fund will have at least 20 initiatives in place by June 2026.
+However, we anticipate funding 10 initiatives through New Investment Round Two.

 How many people will this round of the Fund help?